carlosdummy14/ultrafan/README.md

 Random matches divided by rounds.

-Just clone the repo and do...
+For now, just clone the repo and do...

 ```
 pnpm install